Introduction

 What are project assumptions in project management?

-In every project, a project manager has to make certain assumptions, related to the market, resources, technology, scope, or some other project factors.
+A project manager has to make certain assumptions related to the market, resources, technology, scope, or some other project factors.
 If they do not, it is hard to proceed ahead because there is simply no way to give proof or certainty for everything in a project plan.

 A research paper published in the International Journal of Project Organisation and Management says, “Project assumptions are fundamental aspects on which the decision to start a project is based.
 If project assumptions are about to become invalid, it is an important early warning signal to projects.”